Cheque: Parts of a cheque

 As cheque usage increased during the 19th and 20th centuries, additional items were added to increase security or to make processing easier for the financial institution.
 A signature of the drawer was required to authorize the cheque, and this is the main way to authenticate the cheque.
 Second, it became customary to write the amount in words as well as in numbers to avoid mistakes and make it harder to fraudulently alter the amount after the cheque had been written.
 It is not a legal requirement to write the amount in words, although some banks will refuse to accept cheques that do not have the amount in both numbers and words.

 An issue date was added, and cheques may become invalid a certain amount of time after issue.
 In the US and Canada, a cheque is typically valid for six months after the date of issue, after which it is a stale-dated cheque, but this depends on where the cheque is drawn.
 In Australia, a cheque is typically valid for fifteen months of the cheque date.
 A cheque that has an issue date in the future, a post-dated cheque, may not be able to be presented until that date has passed.
 In some countries writing a post dated cheque may simply be ignored or is illegal.
 Conversely, an antedated cheque has an issue date in the past.

 A cheque number was added and cheque books were issued so that cheque numbers were sequential.
 This allowed for some basic fraud detection by banks and made sure one cheque was not presented twice.

-In some countries, such as the US, cheques may contain a memo line where the purpose of the cheque can be indicated as a convenience without affecting the official parts of the cheque.
+In some countries, such as the US and Canada, cheques may contain a memo line where the purpose of the cheque can be indicated as a convenience without affecting the official parts of the cheque.
 In the United Kingdom a memo line is not available and such notes may be written on the reverse side of the cheque.

 In the US, at the top (when cheque oriented vertically) of the reverse side of the cheque, there are usually one or more blank lines labelled something like "Endorse here".

 Starting in the 1960s, machine-readable routing and account information was added to the bottom of cheques in MICR format, which allowed automated sorting and routing of cheques between banks and led to automated central clearing facilities.
 The information provided at the bottom of the cheque is country-specific and standards are set by each country's cheque clearing system.
 This means that the payee no longer has to go to the bank that issued the cheque, they can instead deposit it at their own bank or any other bank and the cheque would be routed back to the originating bank, and funds transferred to their own bank account.